poljarne/Geant4-ANL/Nuclear Reactions/NuclearReactionsReadme.md

 The first project consists of shooting gamma rays of a certain energy at a thin layer of 197Au, thus producing the photonuclear reaction.
 The program measures the yield of 196Au, allowing the cross sections of a certain gamma energy to be calculated.

 The second one is based on the first one but has a key difference.
 The gammas are produced by Bremsstrahlung effect, by shooting electrons on a tungsten layer.
 This gammas produced are a spectrum of different energies.
 Right in front of the tungsten there is a detector that counts how many gammas of a given energy range there are, and right in front of that we can find our target.
 The target is a Au197 block of 8 mm deep, in which the photonuclear reactions happen.
 The yield of 196Au produced is also measured.

+## Photonuclear-Au-8mm

+You can download the project from my repository